instantOS/instantos.github.io/docs/development/instantARCH.md

 after each step and allows for pausing, cancelling or continuing the installation.

-you can put an identifier in /tmp/debugname that is then put in the log file in order to be able to later recognize a testing installation
+You can put an identifier in /tmp/debugname that is then put in the log file in order to be able to later recognize a testing installation